pdesrosiers/HOLMES/holmes/exact_pvalues/README_exact_p-values.txt

 # BE ADVISED #

-Some pval_exact entries are 2.
+Some pval_exact entries are 2 and their associated diff is also 2.
 This is not an error, but rather a code.
 If pval_exact = 2, it means that the procedure to compute the exact distribution failed because the expected table is identical to the table (hence a chi_stat of 0) and contains zeros.
 Such tables do not offer the possibility to generate tables that have positive entries where zeros are present in the original table.
 They are considered as structural zeros and not sampling zeros.
 As a result, we cannot generate the exact distribution without adding positive counts in places of zeros in the original table.
-However doing so would influence the exact distribution and defeat the purpose of using it, since we introduce some kind of bias towards a distribution that might, or not, represent the actual distribution that has led to this specific table.
+However, doing so would influence the exact distribution and defeat the purpose of using it, since we introduce some kind of bias towards a distribution that might, or not, represent the actual distribution that has led to this specific table.

-For these tables, HOLMES thus always conclude in independence, favoring the reduction of type 1 error.
+For these tables, HOLMES thus always concludes in independence, favoring the reduction of type 1 error.